Crazytieguy/demonstration-of-branching-cost-in-rust/README.md

-# Demonstration of the optimizability of match statements in rust
+# Demonstration of the cost of branching in Rust

 This is based on a [video by Molly Rocket](https://www.youtube.com/watch?v=tD5NrevFtbU&t=1214s) where he shows how clean code can lead to poor performance.
 This is more or less a port of his demonstation regarding 'hiding internal implementation details' to rust.